Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_gmail/guide.en-us.md

 ---
-title: 'MX Plan - Configuring an email address on the Gmail online interface'
+title: 'Configuring an email address on the Gmail online interface'
-excerpt: 'Find out how to configure an MX Plan email address on the Gmail online interface'
+excerpt: 'Find out how to configure an email address on the Gmail online interface'
-updated: 2025-02-14
+updated: 2025-02-17
 ---

 ## Objective

-You can configure MX Plan email addresses on email clients and online interfaces, if they are compatible.
+You can configure email addresses on email clients and online interfaces, if they are compatible.
 This allows you to use your email address through your preferred device or online interface.

-**Find out how to configure an MX Plan email address on the Gmail online interface.**
+**Find out how to configure an email address on the Gmail online interface.**

 > [!warning]
 >